FLSA STATUS: Exempt

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor's degree in Civil Engineering or related field from an accredited university, and four (4) years of professional civil engineering experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor's degree in Civil Engineering or related field from an accredited university, and two (2) years of professional civil engineering experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.